3mdeb/blog.3mdeb.com/source/about/index.markdown

 {% img left /assets/images/photo.jpg  220 100 Me %}

-Hello,
-I'm Piotr Król owner of 3mdeb, which is Poland-based brand dedicated to help small companies change their idea into products by recommending technology, building prototypes and developing required software.
-I'm a Embedded Systems Consultant with over 7 years of professional experience.
+Hi, my name is Piotr Król.
+I'm owner of [3mdeb Embedded Systems Consulting](http://3mdeb.com/). **3mdeb** is a Poland-based brand dedicated to helping small companies change their idea into products by recommending technology, building prototypes and developing required software.
+Our expertise covers wide range of service related to firmware and embedded software development.

+I'm a Embedded Systems Consultant with over 8 years of professional experience.
 I was involved in firmware development and low level programming for microcomputer (x86, ARM) and embedded (ARM, AVR, MSP430) CPU architectures.
 I'm looking for challenging projects in area of embedded systems, general purpose low level programming and reverse engineering.

 More about me you can find on social media sites.